 If your loved one or family member has been arrested, they have the right to be released on bail.
 All persons arrested for most offences except murder and other violent felonies have a right to be bailed out.
 You should contact a professional bondsman in Greeley to assist you with the bonding process.

 After posting bail with the help of a bail bonds agent in Greeley, the defendant is released and goes back home and back to work.
-However, while not very common, there are cases when the court may revoke your bail and toss you back in jail where you will be detained until your trial is over.
+However, while not very common, there are cases when the court may revoke your bail and toss you back in jail, where you will be detained until your trial is over.

 Many people have a false belief that once you have a court date, everything is fine and all you have to do is show up at your scheduled hearings and stay out of jail with the help of your bondsman in Greeley.
-While court appearances and attendance are critical, there are other situations that can result in your bail being revoked.
+While court appearances and attendance are critical, other situations can result in your bail being revoked.

 Here are some possible reasons why the court may revoke bail: